sally358/drill-baby-drill/README.md

 # drill-baby-drill
 repo for the poker drill player i am working on.
-I have my personally crappy drill replayer which requires you to launch http server and has a comically bad data storage system, so i decided that since i made DP:FE with export drill function public, I'll make a tauri remake of that drill replayer too, with better interface, more feature and other stuff.
+I have my personally crappy drill replayer which requires you to launch http server and has a comically bad data storage system, so i decided that since i made DP:FE with export drill function public, I'll make a vue-tauri remake of that drill replayer too, with better interface, more feature and other stuff.
 It will support the drill exports from DP:FE (the dpfe part of the equasion will also be modified for more stuff).

 Stuff I'm planning to transfer from my personal drill player: